cockroachdb/docs/v20.2/create-role.md

 ## Required privileges

-Unless a role is a member of the admin role, additional [priviliges](#parameters) are required to manage other roles.
+Unless a role is a member of the admin role, additional [privileges](#parameters) are required to manage other roles.

 - To create other roles, a role must have the [`CREATEROLE`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) parameter set.
 - To add the `LOGIN` capability for other roles so that they may log in as users, a role must also have the [`CREATELOGIN`](#create-a-role-that-can-create-other-roles-and-manage-authentication-methods-for-the-new-roles) parameter set.